Sourdough Pumpkin Cinnamon Rolls

 Why You’ll Love Sourdough Pumpkin Cinnamon Rolls

-• A classic with a fall twist Sourdough pumpkin cinnamon rolls are an elevated version of classic cinnamon buns but with added pumpkin puree and pumpkin spice.
+Fall Flavors: Sourdough pumpkin cinnamon rolls are an elevated version of classic cinnamon buns, but with added pumpkin puree and pumpkin spice.

 Unfrosted sourdough pumpkin cinnamon rolls in cast iron skillet shown with decorative towel and small pumpkin